Short URL for this page:

 Although confident that he had been legally elected to the post of mayor of New Orleans, Monroe deemed it wise, in the existing circumstances, to obtain from Washington, if possible, assurances that he would be suffered to take his seat without opposition from the United States authorities in the city.
 He therefore wired to President Johnson, on March 16, a statement of the facts connected with the recent election.
 On the following day he received an answer in which the President quoted a telegram previously sent to the retiring mayor, Doctor Kennedy.
 This telegram said that no instructions would be given with regard to the surrender of the mayoralty; that Washington was in possession of no information which indicated that the election had not been regular, or that the individual who had been elected, might not qualify.
 "In the absence of such information, the presumption is, that the election has been according to law, and that the person elected can take the oath of allegiance and loyalty, if required."1

-It would seem that this authorization would suffice to guarantee to Monroe undisturbed occupation of the position, but on the 18th it was intimated to him that the local military commandant, General Indicates a West Point graduate and gives his Class.Canby, did not propose to be governed by the presidential interpretation of the facts.
+It would seem that this authorization would suffice to guarantee to Monroe undisturbed occupation of the position, but on the 18th it was intimated to him that the local military commandant, General Indicates a West Point graduate, Class of 1839: a link to his biographical entry in Cullum's Register.Canby, did not propose to be governed by the presidential interpretation of the facts.
 Accordingly, when, on the 19th, Monroe and the other newly-elected city officials, presented themselves at the City Hall, to take possession of the administration, it was with some idea of what impended.
 Mayor Kennedy was not on hand, but they were received by the mayor's secretary, Mr. Bonnibel, and by the chief of police, Mr. Burke.
 Monroe brought with him a certificate of election issued by the Secretary of State of Louisiana, and the oath of office properly filled out and certified to.
 After exhibiting these credentials, he swore in the other members of the administration, and directed the aldermen to proceed immediately to organization.
 The aldermen withdrew to the council room.
 They were eight in number.
 Col. J. O. Nixon was promptly elected president, George Clark, president pro tem., and Alexander Walker, secretary.
 Committees were appointed, and then the council adjourned.

 The reason for this prompt organization of the municipal legislative chamber became apparent when, an hour or two later, J. Ad Rozier, accompanied by General Canby's judge-advocate-general, appeared at the hall.
 They first inquired for Kennedy, but finding that he was absent, delivered their message to Monroe, whom they found at the mayor's desk.
 They presented a letter from Canby, enclosing an extract from Special Order No. 62, stating that, as both Monroe and Nixon came within the classes of exception mentioned in the presidential proclamation of amnesty, and neither had received a special pardon, they were "suspended from the exercise of any of the functions" of the offices to which they had been elected, "until their cases can be investigated and the pleasure of the President be made known."
 Canby charged that Mayor Monroe "had uttered rebellious language after the city had been p304 captured by the Federal troops, and that he had refused to take the oath of allegiance."
 A further order was presented by which Rozier was appointed acting mayor, to serve "until the municipal government of the city is organized, as provided for in the 15th section of the city charter, in the case of the sickness or temporary absence of the mayor."
 This section of the charter required the boards of aldermen and assistant aldermen, acting jointly, to elect viva voce a person qualified to serve as mayor, to fill the office until a successor should be duly elected by the people.
 No attempt was made to interfere with the remainder of the city government.
 Rozier was under instruction to supervise its organization, and it was understood that as soon as this had been effected, he would hand over the reins to Alderman Clark, who, by virtue of his position as President pro tem. of the council, was entitled to succeed.
 This course was actually followed by Rozier, and on March 20 Clark was installed as acting mayor.